-Whenever we go we enjoy watching these warm and friendly fishmongers wield their hatchets and knives on the fish.
+Whenever we go, we enjoy watching these warm and friendly fishmongers wield their hatchets and knives on the fish.
 Just select a fish and they'll quickly fillet it on the spot, then wrap and bag it with ice for you.
 Your purchase even includes the head, if you wish to make chowder, at no extra charge.
 They even sell heads by themselves.

 Yes, it's that fresh.

-On our last trip we turned a $60 investment into 32 servings!
+On our last trip, we turned a $60 investment into 32 servings!
 Just think: 16 seafood meals, for less than $2 per serving.
-How?
 One grouper, a mahi-mahi and two Red Snappers, combined with some very good knife work, yielded four servings of homemade ceviche (two mixed, two Mahi Mahi), nine servings each of Red Snapper and Grouper, 10 servings of Mahi Mahi, and two servings of fresh sashimi.